 Summer months are the busiest months, especially in August.
 Spring (April and May) is quieter but the sea is still a little cold.
 Things quieten down considerably from early October and the sea is still very warm.

-An even better time to visit Elafonisi would be after the end of the tourist season (first days in November) where you will have the place more or less to yourself.
+An even better time to visit Elafonisi would be after the end of the tourist season (first days in November) where you will have the place more or less to yourself and the sea won't be cold yet.

 If you want to see the large population of Sea Daffodils flower pay a visit in late August and September and make sure that you cross to the island where they are far more plentiful.
 The very rare Androcymbium rechingeri flowers from December to late January on the elevated part of the island.